aslowman1/DS4002-M1/README.md

 ## (3) Result Replication
 In this section, you should give explicit step-by-step instructions to reproduce the Results of your study.
 These instructions should be written in straightforward plain English, but they must be concise, but detailed and precise enough, to make it possible for an interested user to reproduce your results without much difficulty.
 N.B.
 This section will be crucial for the CS1 assignment, where you'll be required to reproduce the results of other groups.
 Therefore, make sure to explain this section thoroughly.
+### In order to replicate the results of our study, you must follow these steps: (can insert steps later lol)

 ## (4) References
 Lindblad B (2022). schrute: The Entire Transcript from the Office in Tidy Format.
 R package version 1.0.1, https://bradlindblad.github.io/schrute/ [Accessed February 2024].